elastic/support-diagnostics/README.md

  Only a monitoring export archive produced by the diagnostic utility is supported.
 It will not work with a standard diagnostic bundle or a custom archive.

+ A specialized template will be used to make sure the indexed data is usuable by Kibana.
+If you've adjusted the monitoring index patterns to something other than .monitoring-es-7, .monitoring-logstash-7, or metricbeat- you will need to adjust the index template name in the diags.yml file, as well as the indexing templates contained in the monitoring-extract/templates directory.

  ### Running The Monitoring Data Import

  Similar to the extract, you must provide a target host and authentication parameters for the Elasticsearch cluster that will receive the monitoring data.
 The only required additional parameter is the path to the archive you wish to import.
 If you have multiple clusters you may designate a unique index name.
 For instance, if you wish to see two separate weeks. of extracts separately you could give each a unique cluster name.
 Such as logging-cluster-05-01 and logging cluster 05-08.
 You can also override the actual monitoring index name used if that assists in managing separate imports.
 Whatever value you use will be appended to `.monitoring-es-7-`.
 If you do not specify this parameter, the imported data will be indexed into the standard monitoring index name format with the current date appended.
 No spaces in the cluster or index names are allowed.